 Between These Folded Walls, Utopia

 Fine art photography duo and Hasselblad Ambassadors Sarah Cooper and Nina Gorfer wanted to create an imaginary place – a constructed, utopic setting.
 Featuring young female subjects that have all relocated to Sweden due to some type of forced migration, Cooper & Gorfer explore the illusion of utopia; just as utopias are deconstructed and rebuilt, the same is done to the series’ protagonists who are cut and pasted into layered worlds of collages.
-Using the Hasselblad X1D-50c, Cooper & Gorfer overlap portraits with beautifully executed collage techniques and hand-drawn textures, blending photography and painting in their newest series, UTOPIA or The Mistake of the Intellect.
+Using the Hasselblad X1D-50c, Cooper & Gorfer overlap portraits with beautifully executed collage techniques and hand-drawn textures, blending photography and painting in their series, Between These Folded Walls, Utopia.

 A Portrait of Jana

 Over the last 12 years, Cooper & Gorfer have traveled to Argentina, Iceland, Kyrgyzstan, Qatar, among others, to explore various cultures that lay at the center of their projects.
 Intrigued by the notion of what a utopia means in today’s world, they dug deeper into this illusionary idea by, for the first time, exploring characters in their home base of Sweden.

 “The age of our protagonists was important; in adolescence, there is this possibility of obtaining utopia.
 We wanted to revisit that moment,” Cooper explains.
 The females featured in the series, all between the ages of 17 and 24 years old, all have a sort of forced migration background.
 Cooper & Gorfer visited various schools in Sweden, meeting with teachers and interviewing girls to cast in their series, asking them everything from their thoughts around utopia and what it felt like to what it looked like and if they believed in such a society.